Women in 1960s Spain: Women in opposition to the regime

 It was only during the 1950s and 1960s that some of the Communist women involved with POUM and Trotskyite purges began to re-evaluate their role in them; their change of hearts only occurred after Stalinist Communism lost its prestige among leftist circles.

-Women were arrested and tortured for their involvement in the Francoist period.
+Women were arrested and tortured for their involvement in Basque nationalist groups in the Francoist period.
 Security officers would insult women, questioning their status as both women and mothers.

 Socialist Unión General de Trabajadores and Communist Comisiones Obreras were the two leading underground clandestine unions during the 1960s and 1970s.
 Women were involved with UGT as part of their opposition to the regime.

 Confederación Nacional del Trabajo

 The late 1950s and early 1960s saw severe repression of CNT by Franco's government that made activism even more difficult.
 María Bruguera Pérez participated in clandestine meetings of CNT.

 CNT was in a crisis during the 1960s.
 Earlier, members of the organization had signed and agreement with members of the Franco government to withdraw from active resistance in the regime.
 They had done so under the belief that democracy would soon emerge in Spain.
 This left the organization adrift.
 When democracy finally did come, they were unprepared.